nh-server/switch-guide/docs/user_guide/sd_preparation.md

     5. Delete `reboot_payload.bin` in the `atmosphere` folder on your SD card
     6. Rename Hekate's `.bin` file to `reboot_payload.bin`
     7. Copy `hekate-ipl.ini` to the `bootloader` folder on your SD card
-    8. Copy the `switch` folder inside the `appstore.zip` to the root of your SD card
+    8. Create a folder named `appstore` inside the `switch` folder on your SD card, and put `appstore.nro` in it
     9. Copy `ftpd.nro` , `Checkpoint.nro` , `NX-Shell.nro` and `NxThemesInstaller.nro` to the `switch` folder on your SD card

 &nbsp;